With the ACSS Raptor M6 reticle, AutoLive, turret options and more, it’s obvious Primary Arms wanted to give the GLx scope everything they could.

 How Does the Primary Arms GLx 1-6x24 FFP Perform?

-Against the field-tested Strike Eagle 1-8x FFP LPVO, it offers far better value thanks to the extra features.
+Compared to the field-tested Strike Eagle 1-8x FFP LPVO, it offers far better value thanks to the extra features.

 Range days were straightforward.
 There are no revolution markers on the turret system as the turret does not travel upwards as you adjust up.
 However, this is what allows the turret system to maintain a low profile.
 The turrets have 200 MOA in adjustment travel – each!
 I’m pretty sure that 200 MOA equates to approximately 57 MIL!